|The Beginnings . . . making of an Indian multinational|

 The Himalaya Drug Company was founded in 1930 by Mr. M. Manal with a clear vision to bring Ayurveda to society in a contemporary form and to unravel the mystery behind the 5,000 year old system of medicine.
 This included referring to ancient ayurvedic texts, selecting indigenous herbs and subjecting the formulations to modern pharmacological, toxicological and safety tests to create new drugs and therapies.

-Eighty one years ago, on a visit to Burma, Mr. Manal saw restless elephants being fed with a root to pacify them.
+Eighty eight years ago, on a visit to Burma, Mr. Manal saw restless elephants being fed with a root to pacify them.
 The plant from which this was taken is Rauwolfia serpentina.
 Fascinated by the plant's effect on elephants, he had it scientifically evaluated.
 After extensive research, Serpinaâ, the world's first anti-hypertensive drug, was launched in 1934.

 The legacy of researching nature forms the foundation of Himalaya's operations.
 Himalaya has pioneered the use of modern science to rediscover and validate ayurveda's secrets.
 Cutting edge technology is employed to create pharmaceutical-grade ayurvedic products.
 As a confirmation that Himalaya is dedicated to providing the highest quality and consistency in herbal care, the Company was awarded an ISO 9001:2000 certification in 2003.